 - The breakout.
 Founded by a single entrepreneur or, in many cases, a pair of entrepreneurs with complementary skills, the company appears to be stalling out.
 The growth curve has flattened, and the founders seem unable to redirect the trajectory.
 Despite some talent in functional areas, the issue is not individual functional leaders but the core metronome or rhythm of management — from developing people to getting the top team in sync.

 Of course, there are many other scenarios and early warning signs that the founder/CEO may be in a situation beyond his or her ability or desire to lead and manage.
+In the post-IPO period, companies may encounter slower growth or achieve explosive growth that may be beyond the founder’s ability to manage.
 Sometimes, the founding CEO is simply burnt out, has vested majority of stock and wants to transition to a more balanced lifestyle.
 Warning signs include:

 - Lack of financial discipline and an inability to get the burn rate under control; financial surprises are routine